dvogt23/notes/Notes/tech/scrum.md

  - good way:

-    Present something important or howto for usage of a finished feature to the product owner.
+    Present something important things or howto for usage of a finished feature to the product owner.

  - bad way: